PratishMashankar/noahbert-hatespeech-detection/README.md

 ## Abstract

-In this project, we tackle the challenge of hate speech detection, specifically focusing on differentiating between hate speech, offensive language, and neutral content.
-We employ two models for comparison: the BERT NLP model, developed by Google in 2018, and our modified model, NoahBERT, designed for enhanced multi-speech classification.

-Both models exhibit challenges in sensitivity to specific terms and difficulties in accurately interpreting the context of statements.
-However, our NoahBERT demonstrates a better grasp of distinguishing between offensive and hateful language in some instances.
-It shows potential improvement in differentiating between these two classes compared to BERT.

-The implementation notebook is optimized for execution on Google Colab Pro with V100 High RAM.
+In this project, we address the challenge of hate speech detection, specifically focusing on the differentiation between hate speech, offensive language, and neutral content, an underexplored area in existing research.
+Distinguishing between hate speech and offensive language is vital for online platforms to effectively filter harmful content, safeguard users, and foster a more respectful online community.
+Combining datasets from Ousidhoum et al. and Davidson et al., we curated a comprehensive dataset with 4000 offensive, 3000 neutral, and 2000 hate speech instances.
+Fine-tuning BERT resulted in a baseline accuracy of 74.9%.
+In response, we introduced NoahBERT, a modified model incorporating an additional layer and dropout, achieving an enhanced accuracy of 78.9%.
+Our work contributes to the critical task of improving online toxicity detection and fostering a safer digital environment.

 ## Platform and Version